hiking clothes

 Synthetics

 If you can’t afford merino, then synthetic is the way to go.
-Synthetics such as polyester are generally quick to dry, lightweight, breathable and good at keeping you warm.
+Synthetics such as polyester are generally quick to dry, lightweight, breathable, and good at keeping you warm.
 Mixes of synthetics and merino may also be available.

 If it’s a bit cool, but not quite cool enough to walk wearing a jumper or fleece on top of your base layer, you could wear a trekking shirt.
+Or, if walking in warmer sunny conditions, which can often be the case in Australia, we recommend a trekking shirt without a base layer.

-Mid Layer – Jumper
+Mid Layer Jumper

 Before buying a jumper, consider the fact that layering is the best way to keep yourself comfortable and manage your body temperature while walking.
-Several lighter warmer layers is far better than one big bulky super warm layer.
+Several lighter warmer layers are far better than one big bulky super warm layer.

-Your body temperature is going to rise significantly when you start to exert yourself, so even half way up Everest you’ll want to take some layers off.
+Your body temperature is going to rise significantly when you start to exert yourself, so even halfway up Everest, you’ll want to take some layers off.
 And then when you stop moving, you’ll want to put them on again.
+This is the case no matter where you are, and what the conditions are, so keep your big bulky woolly jumpers at home, and consider again the advice on fabrics above.

 Merino wool is a fine choice for those warmer mid layers too.
-Long-sleeved lighter weight tops and slightly heavier options are available.
+Long-sleeved lighter-weight tops and slightly heavier options are available.

-A ‘Fleece’ is in the wardrobe of almost every hiker.
+A ‘fleece’ is in the wardrobe of almost every hiker.
 Contrary to the name, these are generally made from synthetic polyester and not wool.
 But they’re long-lasting, easy to care for, and easily fit underneath a jacket to keep you warm when the ambient temperature drops.
-Also a good choice for mid layer warmth.
+Also a good choice for mid-layer warmth.

 Gore-Tex was invented in 1969, and for a long time was the undisputed ‘king of fabrics’ for waterproof jackets, effectively keeping the rain out and regulating your body temperature at the same time.